Student Communications Coordination

 -

 You can share feedback through the feedback form at the bottom of this page.
-Your input is valued and will receive a timely response.
+Opportunities for input will continue throughout the project, including town halls each semester.

 Questions or Feedback Form